jhyungleeCS/portsploit/README.md

 # PortSploit

-Hello! **PortSploit** is a web application that allows users to recieve information about a network's vulnerabilities including open ports in a network.
+**PortSploit** is a web application that allows users to recieve information about a network's vulnerabilities including open ports in a network.
 Ports are endpoints used for communication in a network that allows data to be sent and recieved.

 Open ports are a risk to a network because this gives a potential access point for attackers to gain unauthorized access.